Are sketch-and-precondition least squares solvers numerically stable?: Introduction

-\cref{fig:maincompintro} compares the performance of both algorithms in terms of the relative residual $\|Ax-b\|_2/\|b\|_2$ (top row), the relative forward error $\|x-x^*\|_2/\|x^*\|_2$ (middle row), and the normwise backward error $\eta_F(x)$ (bottom row, see~\cref{eq:defbackwarderrorLS}).
-We consider these three quantities as each one is an important performance measure.
-A stable algorithm should compute a final solution with a relative residual close to the noise level given by $\|e\|_2$, a forward error approximately equal to $\kappa_2(A)u(1 + \kappa_2(A)\|e\|_2)$~\cite{Higham2002, wedin1973perturbation}, and a backward error of order $u$, where the backward error is given by~\cite{walden1995optimal} (also, see~\cite[Thm.~20.5]{Higham2002})
+\cref{fig:maincompintro} compares the performance of the algorithms in terms of the relative residual $\|Ax-b\|_2/\|b\|_2$ (left column), the normwise backward error $\eta_F(x)$ (middle column, see~\cref{eq:defbackwarderrorLS}), and the relative normal residual $\|A^T(Ax-b)\|_2/(\|A\|_F\|Ax-b\|_2)$.
+A stable algorithm should compute a final solution with a relative residual close to the noise level given by $\|e\|_2$ and a backward error of order $u$, where the backward error is given by~\cite{walden1995optimal}

-Based on the final residual, forward error, and backward error, we find that sketch-and-precondition Blendenpik underperforms on LS problems with matrices $A$ that are moderately or highly ill-conditioned; especially when the noise level is low.

-To examine things more closely, consider the final relative residuals (top row of~\cref{fig:maincompintro}).
-When the noise level is small, sketch-and-apply always converges rapidly to the solution, regardless of $\kappa_2(A)$.
-However, sketch-and-precondition does not converge to the solution, and the final accuracy seems proportional to $\kappa_2(A)u$.
-This is a floating-point rounding effect because both algorithms employ the same preconditioner in different ways.
-We see a similar story for the relative forward error (middle row of~\cref{fig:maincompintro}) with ill-conditioned LS problems, causing sketch-and-precondition Blendenpik to stagnate before the desired accuracy.

-Lastly, and most importantly for numerical analysts, sketch-and-precondition Blendenpik does not compute a solution with a backward error that is close to machine precision.
-In contrast, sketch-and-apply does (bottom row of~\cref{fig:maincompintro}).
-We conclude that sketch-and-precondition Blendenpik is not numerically stable.